 Article continues below advertisement

+Additional reporting by Laua Dannen Redman.
 This article was originally published in March 2020.
-It has been updated with new information.
+It was updated March 5, 2021 with new information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips